Kevdawg1/network-security-fastapi/README.md

 ECR_REPOSITORY_NAME = networkssecurity

-Docker Setup In EC2 commands to be Executed
+#### Docker Setup In EC2 commands to be Executed
 #optinal

-sudo apt-get update -y
+`sudo apt-get update -y`

-sudo apt-get upgrade
+`sudo apt-get upgrade`

 #required

-curl -fsSL https://get.docker.com -o get-docker.sh
+`curl -fsSL https://get.docker.com -o get-docker.sh`

-sudo sh get-docker.sh
+`sudo sh get-docker.sh`

-sudo usermod -aG docker ubuntu
+`sudo usermod -aG docker ubuntu`

-newgrp docker
+`newgrp docker`

+#### Github Self-Hosted Runner
+You will need to create and configure a self-hosted runner in your instance (EC2) when the Docker image is available in the cloud (Amazon ECR)

+Go into Github Project Settings > Actions > Runners > Add new self-hosted runner > Choose Linux

+Follow the instructions and copy and paste the commands into your instance